Session 3 - Module A: Advanced Orchestration Patterns¶

 raise ResourceUnavailableError(

-f"Insufficient resources for agent type: {agent_type}"
+f"Insufficient cluster resources for agent type: {agent_type}"

 )

-# Allocate resources
+# Allocate resources in data processing cluster

 resource_allocation = self.resource_pool.allocate(specification.resource_requirements)